Connecting

 printer connection.

-The command in figure 3 can be inserted into the autoexec.bat
+The command in figure 3 can be inserted into the

-or network login script, whichever is most appropriate
+autoexec.bat or network login script, whichever

-for your installation.
-If you do that, eliminate the
+is most appropriate for your installation.
+If you

-because you're making the connection persistent by
+parameter because you're making the connection persistent

-using the autoexec.bat or network login script.
+by using the autoexec.bat or network login script.

 7.